sparkelectric21/alabamabeachflag-api/README.md

 ## Documentation

-See `ARCHITECTURE.md` for a detailed overview of the backend design, scheduled jobs, data providers, future roadmap, and development philosophy.
+See `ARCHITECTURE.md` for a detailed overview of the backend architecture, scheduled jobs, provider design, shared networking layer, logging strategy, deployment workflow, and future roadmap.

 ## Project Status

-This backend is under active development and serves as the central data platform for the Alabama Beach Flag application and future clients.
+The backend is production deployed and actively maintained.
+It serves as the central data platform for the Alabama Beach Flag iOS app and is designed to support future clients including widgets, the website, Android, and push notification services.